ShoSashko/DistribSystem/README.md

 # Overview

 This is a program which emulates fault-tolerant in-memory distirbuted log.
-The messages replicated in parallel To introduce delay Secondary2 - delays response for 3 second.
+The messages replicated in parallel (To introduce delay Secondary2 - delays response for 3 seconds)

 # Running the App